awpala/my-omscs-notes/cs-6290/12-cache-review.md

 <img src="./assets/12-016A.png" width="450">
 </center>

-Having now seen the relationship between `Hit Time`, `Miss Time`, and cache performance (cf. Section 10), consider the following.
+Having now seen the relationship between `Hit Time`, `Miss Time`, and cache performance (cf. Section 10), Recalling (cf. Section 9) that `Miss Time = Hit Time + Miss Penalty`, now consider the following.

 Which of the following properties characterize a ***well-designed*** cache?
 (Select all that apply.)
   * `Hit Time < Miss Time`